Vicchang/RayarkTutorial/PresentationWeek2.md

   }
   ```
   If a language doesn't support closure, the "counter" would be detroyed as long as leaving the function since it's a local variable.
 However, in C#, delegate is a way to declare closure.
 The "counter" is used by delegate.
 In order to
-  keep the value consistency, the life cycle of couter is extended to as long as "show" and "increment".
+  keep the value consistency, the life cycle of couter is extended to the same as "show" and "increment".
 In other words, a clousre is like an object which contains functions and variables.
 If the object is not destroyed, the
   variables and the functions would keep alive.

   * Variable Capture
   > A variable capture is a mechanism that when a closure happens, the local variable would be captured into the closure.

   Due to closure, the local variable is captured to closure and the life cycle of it is extended.
 In this case, the local variable should be used carfully.
 Here is example of misusing.
   ```C#
   void Foo()